A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Existence of a finite expectation Brownian transport

-We are now ready to prove the uniform continuity for the family $f_R$, that is Proposition~\ref{p:equicont}.
+We are now ready to prove the uniform continuity for the family $f_R$, that is, Proposition \ref{p:equicont}.
 A basic idea here is the following one: assume that the function $f$ is smooth and (piecewise) monotonic.
-Then, considering a point $x$ in a neighborhood of which $f$ is monotonically increasing, we see that between the moments $t=f(x)$ and $t+\Delta t = f(x+\Delta x)$, the left end of the interval of complement to $\conn_t$ absorbs approximatively the mass $\Delta t \cdot \rho_t'(x)$ of Brownian particles and this should be equal to the mass $\mu_1$ of the interval $[x,x+\Delta x]$.
-Hence, Estimating from above the numerator by $b$, and from below the denominator (by a comparison with the heat equation on an interval), we obtain the desired bound for $f' = \frac{\Delta t}{\Delta x}$.
+Then, considering a point $x$ in a neighborhood of which $f$ is monotonically increasing, we see that between the moments $t=f(x)$ and $t+\Delta t = f(x+\Delta x)$, the left end of the interval of complement to $\conn_t$ absorbs approximatively the mass $\Delta t \cdot\rho_t'(x)$ of Brownian particles and this should be equal to the mass $\mu_1$ of the interval $[x,x+\Delta x]$.
+Hence,

+Estimating from above the numerator by $b$, and from below the denominator (by a comparison with the heat equation on an interval), we obtain the desired bound for $f' = \frac{\Delta t}{\Delta x}$.
 Let us now make these computations rigorous.